justeat/ts-jsonschema-builder/README.md

 Builder is packaged as ECMAScript 5.
 This means it can be used in vanilla JS projects, but you will not get a rich IntelliSense support.

-⚠ In beta, support is not complete.
-See below for what is supported.
+⚠ Builder aims to implement Draft-V4
-V1 of the builder aims to implement Draft-V4
+See [wiki](https://github.com/justeat/ts-jsonschema-builder/wiki) for all supported features

 ![Builder demo](https://github.com/justeat/ts-jsonschema-builder/raw/master/assets/ts-schema-demo.gif)